Haidersultan931/udi-application-appointment-check/README.md

 # udi-application-appointment-check

-A simple selenium script for checking UDI police appointment availability for a citizenship application.
+A simple selenium script for checking UDI police appointment availability for a family immigration and permanent residence permit application.

 To run this script from GitHub, the GitHub action needs the properties *udi_email* and *udi_password* set as secrets in the cloned project.
 This can be done in the settings tab under secrets.
 This data is